We welcome your interest in transferring to UNC. Let us work with you to make the application process as smooth as possible.

 The Office of Admissions reviews applications on a rolling basis, which means you will receive an admission decision two to three weeks after submitting your application and all supporting documents.
 To graduate with a bachelor’s degree from UNC, which requires 120 semester credit hours, you must complete a minimum of 30 credit hours through UNC.

-$45 application fee (nonrefundable, payable by credit card or debit card)
+$45 application fee (nonrefundable, payable by credit card or debit card) or request a need-based fee waiver when submitting the application

 Office of Admissions, Carter Hall 3006, Campus Box 10, Greeley, CO 80639